Unity Day

 Unfortunately, in recent times, we have seen a rise in division and conflict across the world which is now sadly being reflected in Australia.

-Many people are currently divided over issues, including; race, politics, religion, culture, sexuality, environment, the truth about our past or our vision for the future.
-Unfortunately, these divisions currently seem to be increasing and causing tensions and conflict here.
-If Australians can put aside those differences for one day and focus on unity and harmony rather than division, it may help take a small step to easing tensions and divisions.
+Many people are currently divided over issues including; race, politics, religion, culture, sexuality, environment, the truth about our past or our vision for the future.
+If we Australians can put aside those differences for one day and focus on unity and harmony, it may help take a small step to easing tensions and divisions.

 Unfortunately, Australia Day on the 26th January has become another source of division due to the fact that many see it as marking the British invasion of a country in the possession of First Nations Peoples and may identify it as “colvasion day”.
-However, it is not proposed to change the date of Australia Day but rather to simply add an additional day of celebration about being Australian - Unity Day, which would not cause such division.
+However, it is not proposed to change the date of Australia Day but rather to simply add an additional day of celebration about being Australian - Unity Day on a date which would not cause such division.

-Unity Day though will be about more than just reconciliation between Indigenous and non Indigenous people.
+Unity Day though will be about more than just reconciliation between First Nations Peoples and non Indigenous people.
 It will be about celebrating all nations and cultures, who have come here and have made, and continue to make an enormous contribution to the fabric of this country.

 The Date

-The date which is proposed to celebrate Unity Day is the public holiday Monday closest to the 9th & 10th June.
+The date which is proposed to celebrate Unity Day is the 9th June.

-The reason these dates have being selected is because they mark two events which demonstrate remarkable unity between Australia’s First Nations People and non-Indigenous Australians.
+This date has been selected because it marks an event which demonstrates remarkable unity between Australia's First Nations People and non-Indigenous Australians.

-On 9th June 1803 British Naval Officer, Matthew Flinders (the person who gave Australia its name) completed his circumnavigation of Australia when he sailed into Sydney Harbour.
-He was accompanied and aided on this journey by First Nations man, Bungaree.
-It was an excellent example of the British and local First Nations People working together in unity to achieve an outstanding objective.
+On 9 th June 1803 British Naval Officer, Matthew Flinders (the person who gave Australia its name) completed the circumnavigation of Australia on HMS Investigator when he sailed into Sydney Harbour.
+He was accompanied and aided on this journey by First Nations man, Bungaree who acted in the crucial role of translator and liaison person with the various local groups they met on the voyage.
+It was an outstanding example of the British and local First Nations People working together in unity to achieve a remarkable goal.

-Another benefit of the date is that we currently have a long weekend at that time to mark the King’s birthday (for which celebrations are currently quite low key) but as a sign of unity between monarchists and republicans the concept would be that both events could be celebrated side by side.
+Another benefit of the date is that we currently have a long weekend at that time to mark the King's birthday, for which celebrations are currently quite low key.
+As a sign of unity between monarchists and republicans the concept would be that both events could be celebrated side by side.
 The Unity Day celebrations would therefore be held on that public holiday.
-What could be more unifying than Republicans and monarchists celebrating as one.
+What could be more unifying than Republicans and Monarchists celebrating as one?

 Strategy